apache/flink-kubernetes-operator/docs/content/docs/custom-resource/snapshots.md

 #### Checkpoints

 FlinkStateSnapshots of checkpoint type will always be cleaned up.
 It's not possible to set max age for them.
-The maxmimum amount of checkpoint resources retained will be deteremined by the Flink configuration `state.checkpoints.num-retained`.
+The maximum amount of checkpoint resources retained will be determined by the Flink configuration `state.checkpoints.num-retained`.

 {{< hint warning >}}
 Checkpoint cleanup is only supported if FlinkStateSnapshot resources are enabled.